craftled/bordful/README.md

 5. Click "Begin import"
 6. Once complete, click "Clone or download" → "Download ZIP"
 7. Extract the ZIP file to your desired folder
-8. Open Terminal/Command Prompt in that folder and run: `npm install`
+8. Open Terminal/Command Prompt in that folder and run: `bun install` or `npm install`

 ✅ **Benefits**: Private by default, no Git knowledge required, ready for Vercel deployment